You will not believe how many comics there are on this list. No. Seriously.

 Marshmallow & Pepperoni Completionist

-Placement-wise, as a quarterly I had some wiggle room and tried to place them near the start of the seasons and in a relatively unobtrusive place with regards to the surrounding main title issues/volumes.
+Because the compendiums are interfiling and completely rearranging the order of the individual stories within the “Specials,” I’ve split them into their constituent stories within the list.
+For those that have not been compendiumed yet, I had some wiggle room re: placement, seeing as how it was a quarterly publication.
+I’ve tried to place them near the start of the seasons and in a relatively unobstrusive place with regards to the surrounding main title issues/volumes.
 If you don’t love the placement and want to clean off a volume before moving on, that’s fine too.

 Technically, the 100-page spectacular is a large single issue that IDW put out about a decade ago.
 As mentioned above, it is available digitally while the compendium is not.